-\ 812 beds at £28 each amounts to £22,736; but there is always a certain number should not do so, he is treated $\dot{a}$ la salle des consignes, and punished with a month de consigne on his leaving hospital.
+† Lyons has 282 beds for venereal patients; Marseilles, 160; Bordeaux, 85; Strasbourg, 60; Brest, 60; and all the large towns have a certain number according to the amount of their population. should not do so, he is treated à la salle des consignes, and punished with a month de consigne on his leaving hospital.
 He is called npon to point out the woman that has infected him; but this regulation is hard to enforce, as, rather than inform, the men take punishment.
 In many cases it would be an impossibility, as they frequent a plurality of women, and are occasionally too far gone in liquor at the time of the act to establish an identity.